commercetools/commercetools-project-sync/docs/BUILD.md

 To release the library, you need to ["create a new release"](https://github.com/commercetools/commercetools-project-sync/releases/new) with Github, describe the new release and publish it.

-For example, The Release description should explain for any new features, bug fixes and update of the dependencies versions(https://github.com/commercetools/commercetools-project-sync/releases/tag/3.10.0)
+For example, The release description should show of new features, bug fixes and updates of the dependencies versions(https://github.com/commercetools/commercetools-project-sync/releases/tag/3.10.0)

 ## Step 2: Publish